iharshity/Snake-Game/README.md

   HTML5,
   CSS3,
-  JavaScript (Vanilla)
+  JavaScript

 ## 🙌 Author

-  Made with ❤️ by Siddharth
+  Made with ❤️ by Harshit✨

 ## 📜 License